VictoriaMetrics/prometheus-benchmark/README.md

 Then optionally edit the [chart/files/alerts.yaml](chart/files/alerts.yaml) with the desired queries to execute at remote storage systems.
-Then run the following command in order to install the prometheus-benchmark components in Kuberntes and start the benchmark:
+Then run the following command in order to install the prometheus-benchmark components in Kubernetes and start the benchmark:

 ```bash
 make install